Dehumidification – It’s All About the Dew Point

 Click to see full size.

-When you pour a cold drink into a glass, you'll notice water forming on the outside.
+This may not seem intuitive because water vapor is invisible, so we’ll use an everyday life example: When you pour a cold drink into a glass, you’ll notice water forming on the outside.
 This happens because the cold drink lowers the temperature of the glass, pushing it beyond the dew point.
 The water vapor from the ambient air condenses onto the outside surface of the glass and that’s where you get the formation of water droplets.
+This is the basic concept.
+The dew point is the temperature at which water vapor in the air (humidity) turns into liquid water.

 HOW IT WORKS

+Temperature and relative humidity are intertwined.
+It’s easy to think of air as a sponge in this scenario; it contains water up to a certain point and once it is full, water begins to appear (or condense).
+If the temperature is constant, we can reduce the relative humidity by removing water vapor from the air.
+This would stop the appearance of water.
 But when temperature changes, the size of the sponge changes.
 If we continue the analogy, hotter air means a bigger sponge, and colder air means a smaller sponge.
 As a result, the amount of water in the sponge remains the same, but the relative amount changes.
 Likewise, hotter air can contain more water than colder air can.
 When temperatures rise, relative humidity drops, reducing condensation.
-As such, water condensation can be managed and prevented through control of both humidity and temperature, such as with DryGair's dehumidification systems.
+As such, water condensation can be managed and prevented through control of both humidity and temperature, such as with DryGair’s dehumidification systems.
+This is the important part – the dew point is basically a breakdown of this relationship.
+The following graph represents the dew point as a function of RH at a given air temperature:

 Graph of Dewpoint vs. Air Temperature at 70% Relative Humidity.
 Based on the Magnus-Tetens approximation.